Burnout is the feeling of being constantly stressed and behind is likely because of experiencing burnout. Burnout can lead to many physical and...

 Breathing - One of the best ways to deal with the adverse effects of stress is by using different breathing techniques such as box breathing or 4-7-8 breathing.
 You will see a stress reduction in your daily life, and whenever the stress levels become too much, take a few minutes, step aside and perform one of these breathing techniques for 5 to 10 minutes, and you will see positive effects fairly immediately.

 How do you handle stress and pressure?
 We have different ways to cope with stress or deal with stressful situations.
 There is no magical pill or way where one method works for everyone.
-You simply have to find what functions for you and stick with it.
-However, we highly recommend breathing, meditation, and stress management tools for dealing with everyday stress.
+You have to find what functions for you and stick with it.
+However, we highly recommend breathing, meditation, and stress management tools for everyday stress.
 For some, breathing works excellently, while for others, meditation is the answer.
 When it comes down to it, it is all about you.
 It's how you feel and react and all about your coping abilities.
 The last thing you want to happen is to get stressed out, to a point where you can’t see a way out.
 Be so stressed out that you don't know which foot to stand on.
 We are here to help you avoid such situations, so don't hesitate to reach out if you feel you need help.
 Of course, all stress is not negative stress.
 There is also positive stress, and you just have to be able to tell the difference between the two.

 We also have to understand that your actions have consequences and that you need to prepare for them.
 You must remember that it's not all about you.
 Some of the decisions you make could affect others, so keep it in the back of your head that it is not all about you.
 Think about this when you are facing a tough decision, what impact it could have on you, how to deal with it, and how it could affect others.
 If you know that your decision could result in causing a stress response for others, you should prepare for it, and if possible, offer a solution to it in terms of support or encouragement.
 If the decision you are making is affecting several others, you could offer stress management group activities, helping everyone deal with the additional stress that they have been put under.
 Stress management group activities are an excellent tool to help a larger group of individuals deal with it.